1. AION guide

 Clinical performance for CNVs is strongly influenced by the inclusion of HPO data.
 Although the absence of HPO terms does not significantly affect diagnostic sensitivity, it has a notable impact on variant ranking, underscoring the importance of phenotypic data in CNV/SV analyses.
 While the optional nature of the HPO feature provides flexibility for users without phenotypic data, including HPO terms ensures more accurate and clinically relevant variant ranking.
 For optimal CNV/SV analysis, we strongly recommend incorporating HPO data (see the Limitations of Use and Contraindications section).
 Despite ranking impacts, AION maintains its ability to identify clinically significant variants, ensuring its diagnostic sensitivity aligns with its intended role as a clinical decision support tool.

-Regarding the impact of the reference genome, the lack of access to an updated hg38 cohort necessitated using data from an earlier pipeline version for comparison.
-Results from both reference genomes and pipeline versions are analytically comparable within the same performance range.
+Regarding the impact of the reference genome, an updated GRCh38 cohort (n=36) is now available and shows results analytically comparable within the same performance range and an updated GRCh38 cohort (n=36) is now available and shows results analytically comparable within the same performance range.
 Differences, particularly in confidence intervals, likely stem from the limited sample size in current CNV customer cohorts.
-Notably, PPV data remain consistent, although significant differences in variant ranking are observed.
+Notably, PPV data remain consistent, although rank remains slightly tighter with HPOs across builds.

 To address current limitations in datasets for CNV analysis, we are actively expanding our cohorts to include a greater number of samples, which will further enhance benchmarking reliability and performance evaluation.